Planisware

-Planisware is a company that develops and provides two Enterprise Project Portfolio Management (PPM) applications, Planisware Enterprise and Planisware Orchestra.
-These applications are part of its Business Innovation Cloud and are used globally across various industries such as energy, medical devices, high-tech, aerospace and defense, chemicals, government, pharmaceutical, and automotive.
+Planisware is a publicly traded company that develops and provides project portfolio management (PPM) cloud software applications, a type of enterprise software.
+Planisware applications are used in multiple countries in industries such as energy, medical devices, high tech, aerospace and defense, chemicals, government, consumer goods, pharmaceutical, and automotive.
+The company was founded in 1996 in France.
+As of its initial public offering in 2024, it had 500 clients, including PepsiCo and Pfizer, and 700 employees.